 Admission Rates

-In normal years, expect to see an assortment of quality products including handmade clothing, beautiful home décor, fancy jewellery and gourmet food products.
-There is also a $1 Bookstore and a Café which serves tasty warm meals, coffee and sweets.
+Expect to see an assortment of quality products including handmade clothing, beautiful home décor, fancy jewellery and gourmet food products.
+At the event there is also a Bookstore as well as a Café which serves tasty warm meals, coffee and sweets.

 Information for Vendors